SuikaCider/coding_practice/SQL/README.md

 # SQL Roadmap

+*// Curently on a hiatus through Python (goal: become able to solve easy problems on Leetcode) and JavaScript (goal: conquer the world of [Screeps](https://screeps.com/) )*

 For lack of initial direction, I've set an initial goal of passing [DataCamp's "SQL Associate" certification test](https://www.datacamp.com/certification/sql-associate).
 In order to pass this test, I will need to complete their `SQL Fundamentals` roadmap, which includes:

 1. [√] Introduction to SQL (2 hrs)